Pay the same tuition, in or out of state

 - Master of Science/Graduate Certificate: $750 per credit

-Financial aid may be available to you as a bachelor’s or master’s degree-seeking student and is awarded by your “home” campus (see below for an explanation of home campus), and may include grants, loans, and scholarships.
+Financial aid may be available to you as a bachelor’s or master’s degree-seeking student and is awarded by your home campus (see below for an explanation of home campus), and may include grants, loans, and scholarships.
 Students enrolling in certificate programs may be eligible for financial aid (refer to your home campus for more information).

 - UW-Green Bay Financial Aid